Why do we Spring clean?

 And what better way to get cracking on the cleaning than paying a little attention to your blinds?
 Here’s a few tips to have your blinds and shutters looking 2022 ready.

 How to clean horizontal and vertical blinds

-Using a vacuum, pop on the brush attachment and starting at the top, gently move down toward the bottom, working from left to right.
-Don’t bother taking them down – you’re likely to find blinds and shutters are much easier to clean if you leave them in place!
-Next up, grab a microfibre towel (you can find one easily at most supermarkets) and a bowl of warm, soapy water (a few drops of normal dish-washing detergent will do the trick) and give them a good wipe, again starting at the top and pulling down.
-A good tip is to hold the blind in the middle of the slat, work your way out to one end and then head back to the centre and wipe in the other direction.
-Let your blinds air dry and wa-la, good as new!
+Next, grab a microfibre towel, found at most supermarkets, and a bowl of warm, soapy water to give the blinds a wipe.
+Again, starting from the top and pulling downwards.
+A handy tip is to hold the blind in the middle of the slat, work your way out to one end and then back to the centre, to then wipe in the other direction.
+Leave your blinds to air dry and you’re good to go.

 How to clean fabric blinds

-Fabric blinds require a little more TLC than their wood or aluminium counterparts (though well worth the extra effort).
-Dust turns to dirt, so keeping it at bay with regular vacuuming and dusting is your best bet to dodge discolouration and ensure your blinds or curtains continue to look their best.
-If you’re in the mood to take the spring-cleaning next level, remove the blinds and wash each side with some warm, soapy water on a sponge.
-Rinse them well, then leave them for a day or two to air dry.
+Fabric blinds can require a bit more care to clean, but the end result is well worth the effort!
+If you’ve got dust, you’ve got dirt.
+Keep it at bay with regular vacuuming and dusting to ensure your blinds or curtains look the part all year round.
+If you’re really in the mood to turn spring cleaning up a notch, remove the blinds and wash each side with some warm, soapy water.
+Rinse well and leave them flat for a day or two to air dry.

 How to clean wooden shutters